robobenklein/robobenklein.github.io/_posts/2025-07-15-why-i-love-signal-but-dont-use-it.md

 I *generally* avoid platforms where:

 - The client is not open source: I need to be able to trust the things that run on my computer, and "open source" is the fastest & easiest (but not only) way to earn my trust.
-  - Notable exceptions: Steam/Discord[^discord-with-a-jail], because I generally *trust* these companies to do what they say they will at face value, and not, I dunno, harvest data for ads
+  - Notable exceptions: Steam/Discord[^discord-with-a-jail], because I generally *trust* these companies to do what they say they will at face value, and not, I dunno, harvest data for ads[^discord-with-a-jail]
   - like, *ahem*, [WhatsApp](https://www.mozillafoundation.org/en/blog/a-cheat-sheet-for-whatsapp-privacy/)
 - Encryption is not supported:
   - Telegram is an interesting example case here, because it does not even enable encryption by default or support it in group chats or channels